hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_QC_trimming.md

 `java -jar` calls the Java program, which is needed to run *Trimmomatic*, which is a 'jar' file (`trimmomatic-0.33.jar`).
 A 'jar' file is a special kind of java archive that is often used for programs written in the Java programming language.
 If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar` <*location of program .jar file*>.

 The `SE` argument is a keyword that specifies we are working with single-end reads.
-We have to specify the `-threads` parameter because *Trimmomatic* uses 16 threads by default.
+We have to specify the `-threads` parameter because *Trimmomatic* uses all threads on a node by default.

 The next two arguments are input file and output file names.
 These are then followed by a series of options.
 The options tell the *Trimmomatic* program exactly how you want it to operate. *Trimmomatic* has a variety of options and parameters: